robinhood0107/RPG-Maker-Live-Translator-llama.cpp-ver/README.md

 4. Open up your vibecodingpromasterTM software of your choice because surely you're not manually debugging this 2000 line jank like what, some kind of a caveman.

 ## Changelog
-0.5 - major refactor - performance and accuracy improvements, etc
+1.0 - major refactor - performance and accuracy improvements, etc

+1.1 - fix DeepL 429, fix installer messing up `plugins.json` encoding
 ![License](https://img.shields.io/badge/License-CC%20BY%204.0-blue.svg)